-Since the reserve is frequently visited by university researchers, school children, and others, Reserve Director Michael Williams said the presence of hunting would create the potential for a serious accident.
+Since university researchers, school children, and others frequently visit the reserve, the reserve's director, Michael Williams, said the presence of hunting would create the potential for a serious accident.

 UCSB Police, the California Department of Fish and Game, the Santa Barbara Sheriff's Department, and the U.S. Forest Service will cooperate to enforce the nohunting regulations.
 In past years, arrests have been made and weapons confiscated in cases involving hunter trespassing, shooting across a roadway, shooting from a vehicle, public intoxication, and drunken driving.